HomeSecExplorer/Proxmox-Hardening-Guide/docs/pve8-hardening-guide.md

 1. Install Debian 12 with LUKS-encrypted LVM **before** adding the Proxmox repository.
 2. Store recovery keys in an offline password manager or HSM.
+3. **If you deploy ZFS:** consider **ZFS native encryption** at the dataset/zvol level instead of whole-disk LUKS, to allow per-dataset keys and more flexible unlock workflows.
+ Choose based on your operational model and recovery plan.

 > [!WARNING]
 > Controls have **not** yet been validated.
 Test thoroughly.